apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### June 3rd, 2016: Apache Jackrabbit Oak 1.4.3 released
+Apache Jackrabbit Oak 1.4.3 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#oak) page for more details

 #### June 1st, 2016: Apache Jackrabbit Oak 1.0.31 released
 Jackrabbit Oak 1.0.30 is a patch release that contains fixes and improvements over the previous 1.0.x release.
 See the